galacticglum/JC3D/README.md

 * Navigate to the root project directory (e.g. ``.../JesusChristIn3D/``; this directory should contain the ``README.md`` and build tool batch files: ``Windows-Clean.bat`` and ``Windows-GenProject.bat``).
 * Run ``virtualenv venv`` to create a new virtualenv in the current directory with the name of ``venv``.

 Once you have setup the virtual environment, make sure it works by activating it (see [virtualenv documentation](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/): for specific instructions on how to activate the virtual environment on your platform).
-You an deactivate the virtual environment by using the command ``deactivate``.
+You can deactivate the virtual environment by using the command ``deactivate``.

 collect_dependencies is the build script responsible for collecting the dependencies of the project.
 In particular, it scans for a ``dependencies.json`` file in the current directory.
 This file contains dependency information which it uses to download, extract, build, and finally organize the dependencies into a file sturcture that the CMake script(s) can reference.

-In the case of the engine, the main ``dependencies.json`` actually specifies no dependencies itself; rather, it defines ``/.Engine`` as a subdirectory.
+In the case of the engine, the main ``dependencies.json`` specifies no dependencies itself; rather, it defines ``/.Engine`` as a subdirectory.
 The configuration file  ``/Engine/dependencies.json`` is the one that actually contains the dependencies for the Engine project.
 The dependency data is put into a new folder called ``Dependencies`` with its parent being the same directory as where the ``dependencies.json`` file that produced the dependency is located.

 Setting up collect_dependencies is rather simple due to Python's workflow:
 * Open a terminal or command prompt window and activate the virtual environment